instructure/instructure-ui/packages/ui-overlays/src/Popover/README.md

 render(<Example />)
 ```

-If the `<Popover />` contains focusable content and should be rendered in the focus order
+If the `<DeprecatedPopover />` contains focusable content and should be rendered in the focus order
 immediately after the trigger, it can be configured using the `shouldFocusContentOnTriggerBlur`
 prop.
-Note that the `<Popover />` content must be rendered in the correct order in the document
+Note that the `<DeprecatedPopover />` content must be rendered in the correct order in the document
 (using the `mountNode` prop).
 ```js
 ---